 Also, before canceling a credit card you can ask the bank to downgrade it to a no annual fee version, or they may even give you a retention bonus to keep the credit card active.

 Myth #5: Travel reward credit cards are expensive

 While it’s true that some travel reward cards come with hefty annual fees, that’s not always the case.
-Yes, the American Express Platinum card comes with a hefty $550 annual fee, but the Capital One® VentureOne® Rewards Credit Card has none at all.
-And yes, the Platinum card is enticing with its 60,000 point sign-on bonus and perks like airline credits and airport lounge passes.
+Yes, the Platinum Card from American Express card comes with a hefty $550 annual fee (See Rates & Fees), but the Capital One® VentureOne® Rewards Credit Card has none at all.
+And yes, the Platinum card is enticing with its large welcome bonus and perks like airline credits and airport lounge passes.
 But unless you’re absolutely going to use all of those perks every year, it’s not worth the price tag.

-Many cards, like the popular Chase Sapphire Preferred, charge $95 annually after the first year.
+Many cards charge $95 annually after the first year.
 That may seem high, but often travel reward credit card sites will offer some kind of tool to help you determine if that fee will be worth it.
 If your yearly spending is very low, the answer will likely be no. But if you charge all of your expenses to your credit card every month and want to travel often, it might be worth it.